-Definition:
+- Definition:

-- "The greater weight of the evidence" (Black's Law Dictionary) - "More likely than not". - 50.1% (50% plus a feather). - The "tipped scale". - Most commonly used standard.
-Used in processes such as: - Almost all civil litigation - Almost all employee disciplinary decisions across the country - By OCR to determine if a school has violated Title IX - We are determining internal policy violations, not whether a crime occurred.
+- "The greater weight of the evidence" (Black's Law Dictionary)

+- "More likely than not".

+- - 50.1%.

+- The "tipped scale".

+- Most commonly used standard.
+Used in processes such as:

+- Almost all civil litigation

+- Almost all employee disciplinary decisions across the country

+- By OCR to determine if a school has violated Title IX

+Campuses are determining whether internal administrative policies were violated, not whether a crime occurred.